iina/iina/CONTRIBUTING.md

 Commit changes, test, push, and submit a pull request.

 If you want to build dylibs on your own, please refer to `README.md`.

+**Tips**

+- If you found master has been updated during your change, remember to do a rebase before opening pull request.